Royal Dixon: Philosophy

 Dixon's philosophical world-view was essentially panpsychic.
 From his studies in botany and natural science he held the view that everything was alive and that even insects and plants have personality.
 For example, in his book The Human Side of Plants he argued that plants are sentient and have minds and souls.
 A review in the Nature journal described the book as "partly a rebound from a hortus siccus botany, partly an uncritical vitalism, and partly a somewhat saddening illustration of the lack of critical balance."
 The review was disappointed by this because Dixon cited many interesting facts about plants including their adaptations and movements but was criticized for anthropomorphism when comparing plant activities to humans.

 Dixon was a Christian who believed that the scriptures imply that "man and beasts" equally share a future life beyond physical death.
 In his book The Personality of Water-Animals he wrote that "the Greatest of all teachers Christ knew the value of marine education for he chose as his disciples men thoroughly acquainted with the sea".

-The First Church of Animal Rights
+First Church of Animal Rights

-In 1921, Dixon founded, along with Diana Belais, Dr. S.A.
-Schneidmann and several others, the First Church for Animal Rights in Manhattan and it had a membership of about 300 people.
+In 1921, Dixon founded the First Church for Animal Rights in Manhattan and it had a membership of 300 people.
 The inauguration of the church was held on 13 March 1921 at the Hotel Astor.
-Nearly 400 people attended the inauguration and the speakers included Mrs Edwin Markham, Dr John Edward Oster, Mrs Margaret Crumpacker, Miss Jessie B. Rittenhouse, Dr. A.L.
-Lucas and Miles M. Dawson.
+Speakers at the inauguration included Mrs Diana Belais, Mrs Edwin Markham, Dr John Edward Oster, Mrs Margaret Crumpacker, Miss Jessie B. Rittenhouse, Dr. A. L. Lucas and Miles M. Dawson.

+The First Church of Animal Rights held a service each Sunday at the Hotel Astor.
+An "Animal Bible" was to be used at the Sunday service.
+This Bible contained chapters from both the Old and New Testaments dealing with humaneness to animals.

 A full list of the church's objectives included: